Earle Page

-Sir Earle Christmas Grafton Page (8 August 1880 – 20 December 1961) was an Australian politician and surgeon who served as the 11th Prime Minister of Australia from 7 to 26 April 1939, in a caretaker capacity following the death of Joseph Lyons.
+Sir Earle Christmas Grafton Page (8 August 1880 – 20 December 1961) served as the 11th prime minister of Australia from 7 to 26 April 1939, in a caretaker capacity following the death of Joseph Lyons.
 He was the leader of the Country Party from 1921 to 1939, and was the most influential figure in its later years.

 Page was born in Grafton, New South Wales.
 He entered the University of Sydney at the age of 15, and completed a degree in medicine at the age of 21.
 After completing his medical residency at Royal Prince Alfred Hospital in Sydney, he moved back to Grafton and opened a private hospital.
 He soon became involved in local politics, and in 1915 purchased a part-share in The Daily Examiner, a local newspaper.
 He also briefly was a military surgeon during World War I. Page gained prominence as an advocate of various development schemes for the Northern Rivers region, especially those involving hydroelectricity.
 He also helped found a movement for New England statehood.

 At the 1919 Australian federal election, Page was elected to the Parliament of Australia representing the Division of Cowper.
 He joined the new Country Party the following year as its inaugural whip, and then replaced William McWilliams as party leader in 1921.
 Page opposed the economic policies of Prime Minister Billy Hughes, and when the Country Party gained the balance of power at the 1922 election, he demanded Hughes' resignation as the price for a coalition with the Nationalist Party.
 He was subsequently made Treasurer of Australia under the new prime minister, Stanley Bruce, serving in that role from 1923 to 1929.
 He had a significant degree of influence on domestic policy, with Bruce concentrating on international issues.